JuliaPlanners/SymbolicPlanners.jl/docs/src/planners.md

 includes several policy-based planners which return [`PolicySolution`](@ref)s.

-These planners are especially useful for stochastic environments (even if the planner operators over a determinized version of the true domain), since they compute what action should be performed in each encountered state, rather than just a sequence of ordered actions.
+These planners are especially useful for stochastic environments (even if the planner operates over a determinized version of the true domain), since they compute what action should be performed in each encountered state, rather than just a sequence of ordered actions.
 They are also useful for real-time planning via reuse of previous solutions.